dotnet/docs-maui/docs/macios/xcsync.md

 ## Description

-xcsync is a global .NET tool that enables developers to leverage Xcode for managing Apple specific files with .NET projects.
+xcsync is a .NET tool that enables developers to leverage Xcode for managing Apple specific files with .NET projects.
 The tool generates a temporary Xcode project from a .NET project and synchronizes changes to the Xcode files back to the .NET project.

 Supported file types include: